Strong regulatory graphs: Strong regulatory graphs (SRG)

+for all $v\in V$.
+The dynamics of a strong regulatory graph can also be seen as a state-transition system with the set of states being $\{-1,0,1\}^{|V|}$ and the transitions defined through the map $f_G$. \end{definition}

 \begin{example} We discuss two regulatory graphs introduced in \cite{naldi_decision_2007} and shown in Figure \ref{fig-naldi}.
-The set of vertices is $V=\{A,B,C\}$, the activation edges are shown with green pointed arrows and the inhibition edges with red blunt arrows.
+The set of vertices is $V=\{u, v, w\}$, the activation edges are shown with pointed arrows and the inhibition edges with blunt arrows.